poetic/ember-cli-cordova/README.md

 # ember-cli-cordova [![Build Status](https://travis-ci.org/poetic/ember-cli-cordova.svg?branch=master)](https://travis-ci.org/poetic/ember-cli-cordova)

-*requires latest ember-cli*
+*requires latest ember-cli >= 0.0.46*

 I will not be focusing on backward compatibility with older ember-cli versions as it's moving too fast and the API is constantly changing.
-I will always have this working with the latest stable release of ember-cli though.
+I will always have this working with the latest stable release of ember-cli.

 ## Goals